claytonbarnette/self-learning/quote-me.md

 - *If your normal is kicking butt, do more normal. -- Merc.*

-- *Those that want to be left behind, choose to be food for zombies... -- Merc.*
+- *Those that choose to be left behind, choose to be food for zombies... -- Merc.*

 - *If you say I don't understand, then it's time to stop talking and start listening...
 -- Clayton Barnette*

-- *Starting a sentence with: "I don't care" in an debate nullifies the purpose of the debate in the first place.
-Debates should be about which solution, not about reestablishing that there is or was a problem. -- Merc.*
+- *In a debate, starting a sentence with **"I don't care..."** at the beginning of your argument, nullifies the purpose of the debate in the first place.
+Debates should be about which solution, not about the fact that there was or is a problem. -- Merc.*

+- *Manipulating a person into something forces that person into an environment that changes that person's normal character response to that given situation or circumstance.
+Don't be surprised if that person decides to do something outside of their own character to return the situation and/or circumstance back to normal. -- Clayton Barnette*